What Does It Mean to Call on the Name of the Lord?

 The results of calling on the name of the Lord

-The practice of calling on the name of the Lord holds immense benefits for us that we can experience every day.
-Now let’s look at two of those benefits Paul mentions in Romans 10.
+The practice of calling on the name of the Lord can greatly benefit us in many ways.
+Let’s look at a few of these ways that are mentioned by Paul in Romans 10.

 Romans 10:9 says: